 Sometimes you need to think differently.
 For most people who want to use a remote control to shoot through walls, our NextGen Remote Extender is the best bet.
 It turns any remote with an AA or AAA battery into a super-powered RF remote.
+For most people, it’s a good solution.
+It’s been around forever.
+It “just works.”
 But, sometimes, that’s not what you need.

 That’s where an IR repeater comes in.
 What it does is essentially move the infrared “eye” to a different location.
 A cable runs to the “IR Target” which is where the remote is pointed, then to a simple amplifier, then to an “IR Emitter” which sits in front of your equipment.
 The result is, infrared signals travel from outside your cabinet to inside.